 Take a sunset hot air balloon ride

 If you’re planning a romantic break in Bath, you can choose between many exciting experiences.
 For example, a sunset hot air balloon ride, sipping a glass of Champagne while watching the city and the hills from above.
-I saw the balloons gently floating in the sky while I strolled at the Royal Crescent and could only imagine how exhilarating must be the view of Bath while the sky and the Georgian buildings are turning orange and red.
+I saw the balloons gently floating in the sky while I strolled at the Royal Crescent and could only imagine how exhilarating the view of Bath must be while the sky and the Georgian buildings are turning orange and red.

 Relax at the Thermae Bath Spa

-A weekend break to Bath wouldn’t complete without treating yourself to a bit of relaxation and pampering at Thermae Bath Spa.
+A weekend break to Bath wouldn’t be complete without treating yourself to a bit of relaxation and pampering at Thermae Bath Spa.

 After all, Bath is the only city in Great Britain where you can bathe in natural hot spring water in four baths: the Cross Bath, the Hot Bath, the Minerva Bath, and the open-air rooftop pool from which you have beautiful aerial views of the city.

 Did you know?
 The word Spa derives from the Latin’ Salus per Aquam’, meaning ‘health through water.’

 Wellness at the Thermae Bath Spa means enjoying the natural hot springs and more.
 There are also steaming rooms, saunas, a relaxation room.
 And if you want more pampering, you can choose between several treatments.
 Massage, hot stones therapy, body care, facials, and lots more.